.png)

 *We only take intermediate and experienced riders on the trail.

 Ride in the beautiful mountains near Park City, Utah on gaited Paso Finos, Peruvian Pasos, and Kentucky Mountain Horses, the smoothest, most comfortable horses in the world.
+At a pace and experience that is not just a walk along nose to tail ride.

 We ride all year round.
 You'll enjoy spectacular scenery and wildlife in all seasons.
-You will get the "Wind In Your Hair!"

 MEET THE